Skip to main content

 A Russian army explorer who is rescued in Siberia by a rugged Asian hunter renews his friendship with the woodsman years later when he returns as the head of a larger expedition.
 The hunter finds that all of his nature lore is of no help when he accompanies the explorer back to civilization.

-What was the production budget for Dersu Uzala?
+What is the budget of Dersu Uzala?

 Key Budget Allocation Categories